 - Read the Quick Start Guide to get a feel for how streams look like and what they can do.

 - The top-down learners may want to peruse the Design Principles behind Akka Streams at this point.

 - The bottom-up learners may feel more at home rummaging through the Streams Cookbook.

-- For a complete overview of the built-in processing stages you can look at the table in Overview of built-in stages and their semantics
+- For a complete overview of the built-in processing operators you can look at the operator index

 - The other sections can be read sequentially or as needed during the previous steps, each digging deeper into specific topics.